-A Wolfpack boss is a bit trickier.
-In this case, the player faces two or more enemy characters who aren't quite powerful enough to be bosses when alone, but attack together to overwhelm the player with multiple powerful attacks and abilities.
+A Wolfpack Boss is a bit trickier.
+In this case, the player faces three or more enemy characters who aren't quite powerful enough to be bosses when alone, but attack together to overwhelm the player with multiple powerful attacks and abilities.
 Wolfpack bosses tend to be strategically different from other boss battles because the player has to decide which one to attack first, and has to deal with being attacked multiple times per turn.

 One thing that can work in the player's favor here, unlike a normal boss fight, is that the going may get easier as the enemies fall one by one.
-However, it can also work the other way around, where killing one enemy just makes the survivors get angry and fight harder
+However, it can also work the other way around, where killing one enemy just makes the survivors get angry and fight harder.

-- Cabal's third boss was a truck that hauled in several turret guns◊, destroying the turrets would deplete the boss' life (Although defeating the truck would end the battle).
+- Cabal's third boss was a truck that hauled in several turret guns,◊ destroying the turrets would deplete the boss' life (Although defeating the truck would end the battle).
 A straighter example would be the fourth boss fight, which consisted of three turrets◊ that shot loads of bombs and the player had to down each of them.

 - Commando, fittingly for a game also known as Wolf of the Battlefield, ends each level with a stream of Mooks ambushing Super Joe from all sides.

 - Any mission in God Eater Burst where you have to face multiple big Aragami.
 Unless you can keep them separated, you can easily end up so occupied by managing one enemy that you become dangerously oblivious to the doings of any other... until they sweep in and take a chunk off your health meter.
 Usually while you're in the middle of charging a devour attack.